ShaymaaSerghini/Forecasting-the-LDI-Crisis-of-2022-Insights-from-Time-Series-Analysis/README.md

 ---

-# Master's Thesis
+### Master's Thesis

-This project was developed from my **Master's thesis, _Forecasting the LDI Crisis of 2022: Insights from Time Series Analysis_**, completed at the **School of Mathematical Sciences, Queen Mary University of London**.
+This project was developed from my **Master's thesis, _Forecasting the LDI Crisis of 2022: Insights from Time Series Analysis_**, completed at the **School of Mathematical Sciences 2025, Queen Mary University of London**.

-The project was subsequently extended in Python to include a more rigorous time-series workflow covering:

-**conditional-mean forecasting → conditional-volatility modelling → multivariate VAR analysis → fixed-origin counterfactual forecasting.**